imdeepmind/NeuralPy/docs/DOCS.md

 Let’s get started with NeuralPy.
 The first step is to install NeuralPy, but before installing NerualPy, we need to install some additional dependencies.

 ### Prerequisites
-NeuralPy runs on Python 3, so first install Python 3.
+NeuralPy runs on Python 3.6+, so first install Python 3.
 Please check the python documentation for installation instructions.
 After that install PyTorch and Numpy.
 For instructions, please check their official documentation and installation guides.

+> NeuralPy runs on Python 3.6+, there is no version for Python 2

 ### Installation
 To install NeuralPy run the following command on terminal.
 ```bash
 pip install neuralpy-torch
 ```
-If you have multiple versions of it, then you might need to use pip3.
+If you have multiple versions of python, then you might need to use pip3.

 ```bash
 pip3 install neuralpy-torch